 - Project budgeting and forecasting

 - Optimizing project strategies to enable better outcomes in the future

-While a project may deal with many parameters, such as quality, scope, etc., the discipline of project controls focuses on the cost and schedule factors, continuously monitoring for any risk to them.
+While a project may deal with many parameters, such as quality, scope, etc., the discipline of project controls puts a spotlight on the cost and schedule factors, continuously monitoring for any risk to them.

 For project controls to succeed, they cannot be applied in spurts or in a vacuum.
-Rather, project controls activities must run through the complete project life cycle—from the initiation phase until closure—to monitor and control the various factors that impact cost and schedule.
+Rather, project controls activities must run through the complete project life cycle — from cradle to grave — to monitor and control the various factors that impact cost and schedule.

 Interweaving project controls with the rest of project management provides timely insights that empower project stakeholders to make the right decisions at the right time.

 The strengths of project controls lie in their data-focused approach and attention to detail.
 A project manager does not simply want to know that there is a cost overrun, but rather wants to know the root causes, the precise numbers, and how it can be resolved.
 This is where a fully integrated project controls solution can help with efficiency in obtaining answers quickly, and provide visibility into performance that can reduce project costs.

 Let’s dive into the processes that define project controls.

 Planning is one of the important steps in which controllers and project managers work together.
 Whether it’s creating project plans, schedules, work-breakdown structures or cost estimates, planning gives your team a baseline to work with throughout the project.